Of Rhythms and Wars

 I recall hearing that it’ll focus on Szeth’s past.

-Okay, then we end with TEN DAYS.
-WHAT!?!?
-So, either ALL of book 5 takes place in a matter of TEN DAYS OR . . . the challenge will take part at the end of Part 1, and Odium is going to win.
-So then the heroes are left scrambling to make things right until the end of the book, which might involve another shard coming to Roshar.
+the challenge will take place at the end of Part 1, and Odium is going to win.
+This leaves the heroes to scramble to make things right until the end of the book, which might involve another shard coming to Roshar.
 Maybe the shard of “Warbreaker,” since we’ve seen Zahel, Azure, Nightblood, and Wit’s “breath” powers.

 I have no idea, that’s just my theory.
 Please feel free to drop your own theories in the comments!